borntofrappe/game-development/04 Super Mario Bros/README.md

   2. add chasms

-From these demos, there is a considerable learning curve to develop the full game, and the different `Super Mario Bros \*` demos are my attempt at building the game in increments.
+From these demos, there is a considerable learning curve to develop the full game, and the different `Super Mario Bros *` demos are my attempt at building the game in increments:

 0. include a state machine, render and move the player from the play state